liadb33/StayDream/README.md

 # StayDream

 **StayDream** is an Android application for hotel booking and management.
-It uses Firebase for authentication and data storage.
+It uses Firebase for authentication and data storage, Material Design 3 and other dynamic UI components

 ## Features
 - **User authentication** using Firebase Authentication